R2Northstar/NorthstarWiki/docs/modding-and-development/testing.md

 [info] "net_fakelag_clientOnly" = "1" ( CHEAT ) - Fakelag won't affect the server, only clients
 [info] "net_fakelagjitter" = "0" - Jitter net_fakelag packet time
 ```

+**Joining same server multiple times with same accounts**

+By default duplicate accounts are blocked by server.
+Use `-allowdupeaccounts` when starting server to allow duplicate accounts.
+From there you can launch multiple clients on the same account and connect them to the server.